agavrilov76/javazone2023-modules/README.md

     - Scalable modular Java platform
     - Improved performance
     - Backwards compatibility
+- What is a module?
+    - An aggregation above java packages with a unique name
 - Consider a sample Java project consisted of an application and a library.
 The app can read text resource files and parse JSON
 - Add a `module-info` to the library